jor-din/stride_by_stride/README.md

 - Add more metrics such as **heart rate**, **elevation**, or **run type (easy/tempo/long)** if available
 - Integrate with **Strava API** or **Nike Run Club** for automatic data pulls
 - Build an interactive dashboard using **Plotly** or **Streamlit**

----

-## 📄 License

-This project is intended for personal data analysis and learning purposes.
-Feel free to adapt the code for your own running data!